In the pursuit for sporting success, an athlete can find themselves committing to any number

 This is a living document; we hope to refine and expand on these policies over time.
 Please feel free to contact us with suggestions.

 "Regular coverage" refers to game stories and what would be considered traditional sports reporting.
 For example, if a player who has publicly expressed a racist view or attitude won a major sports award, we would not report on that.
 However, we would still publish an article about how that person expressed a racist view.
-Stories published prior to August 2017 were not written under the guidance of this policy.
+We may state a fact of an event in a game, but we would not editorialize or praise that person and our goal is to minimize "regular coverage" of athletes and other individuals who have expressed bigotry.
+Stories published prior to August 2017 were not written under the clear guidance of this policy.

 Yes, we really mean any pronoun set.